lin0m/lwc-walkie-talkie/README.md

       Dr. Aly's ECE 4820 class

 ---------------------------------------------------------------------------------------------
-This repository contains all the files related to our lightweight cryptography research.
+This repository contains all the files related to the walkie talkie project.